 Members of the Episcopal Church are expected to support their parish through generous pledges of their time and talent (through volunteering) and treasure (through financial pledges).
 You are not required to pledge to attend services and participate in parish life, but we ask that you support your fair share of our parish expenses and operating costs, in proportion to your resources.

 No, we don’t—it’s the other way around!
 Episcopal churches are usually financially independent, raising most of their operating funds from members.
-Unlike some churches (e.g. Roman Catholic), we are not funded from the top down.
+Unlike some churches (e.g., Roman Catholic), we are not funded from the top down.
 Your pledges or gifts go directly to our parish, and we are then charged an annual assessment to help fund the diocese, supporting it and the missions of the Episcopal Church throughout the world.
-This assessment (about $143,700 in 2016) is the second largest line item in our budget.
+This assessment (about $132,640 in 2017) is the second largest line item in our budget.

 We are asking three things of all parishioners:

 - Please pledge!
-Your pledge is a commitment to support St. Andrew’s financially in 2017.
-Goal: 300+ pledges
+Your pledge is a commitment to support St. Andrew’s financially in 2018.
+Goal: 300+ pledges.

 - Please increase your pledge!
 This year, we are challenged by the loss of several very generous donors.
-Please “Step Up” and be as generous as you can.
-Goal: $900,000+ in pledges & gifts
+Please “step up” and be as generous as you can.

 - Please pledge on time!
-Timely pledges are essential for prudent budgets and planning for 2017.
-Goal: 275 pledges in by Commitment Sunday, Nov.
-13
+Timely pledges are essential for prudent budgets and planning.
+Goal: 285 pledges in by Commitment Sunday, November 19.

 We all receive many requests from worthwhile charities and organizations—but remember that St. Andrew’s depends on a relatively small number of pledges (~300) for the majority of its budget.
 Please give St. Andrew’s a high place in your annual giving, and make a pledge that feels to you like a major gift!

-Whatever level of giving you are at, we ask that you consider increasing your pledge for 2017, making the most generous pledge you can.
-You can see the general distribution of pledges for 2016 in the Step Up chart below.
-We encourage you to examine the chart, examine your heart, and if you are able, Step Up for 2017!
+Whatever level of giving you are at, we ask that you consider increasing your pledge for 2018, making the most generous pledge you can.
+You can see the general distribution of pledges for 2017 in the chart below.
+We encourage you to examine the chart, examine your heart, and if you are able, step up for 2018!